UFO-Tech/json-rpc-bundle/README.md

 # ufo-cms/json-rpc-bundle v.3.*
 JSON-RPC 2.0 Server for Symfony 4+

-The bundle for simple usage api with zend json-rpc server
+The bundle for simple usage api with laminas json-rpc server

 ## What's new?
 * Added automatic processing of multi-requests (Butch Requests)